Dentures – Tyler, TX

 Customized Full & Partial Dentures

 When teeth are lost or extracted, it can take a toll on your self-confidence as well as your overall oral health.
 Missing teeth can create a variety of unexpected problems, which often range from difficulty speaking and eating to the deterioration of the jawbone.
-Dr. Dennis E. Stansbury cares for the wellbeing of those in and around the Tyler, Texas area, and he uses customized dentures or partials to replenish his patients’ bites.
+Dr. Dennis E. Stansbury cares for the wellbeing of his dental patients, and he uses customized dentures in his Tyler, TX dental office to replenish his patients’ smiles.

 Why Choose Stansbury Dental for Full and Partial Dentures?